nsping13/GAN-Steerability-without-optimization/README.md

 ## Principal directions
 Linear principal directions are based on right singular vectors of the SVD on the FC weight matrix. and can be easily extracted by torch.svd() function.
-The relevant flags are: 'svd_linear', 'svd_gcircle' and 'svd_scircle' for the linear path, great, and smapll circle paths, accordingly.
+The relevant flags are: 'svd_linear', 'svd_gcircle' and 'svd_scircle' for the linear path, great, and small circle paths, accordingly.